Destinations Greece The Cyclades Paros

 Kolymbithres rock formations

 The famous rock-formation cove on Naoussa Bay — granite boulders smoothed into wave shapes by the meltemi wind over millennia, with shallow water-pockets and tiny coves between them.
 The most photogenic beach on Paros (and possibly the central Cyclades).
-Get there by 10 a.m. or after 5 p.m.; the boat shuttle from Naoussa harbour runs every 20 minutes in season.
+Get there by 10 a.m. or after 5 p.m.; the small boats from Naoussa harbour run regularly through the day in season.

 Most photogenic Paros beachBoat from NaoussaBefore 10 a.m. or after 5 p.m.